Who we are

 The Social Club runs alongside the current services provided within the RISE partnership.
 The RISE Social Club gives service users add on structure to their treatment and recovery and a form of aftercare once their treatment is complete.
 The service helps support people in their recovery with a range of activities and support groups.

-For people in recovery the cafe will increase their social contact, help develop social networks and the peer support between each other will help people overcome the challenges of sustaining abstinence and rebuilding their lives.
+For people in recovery the club will increase their social contact, help develop social networks and the peer support between each other will help people overcome the challenges of sustaining abstinence and rebuilding their lives.
 The Social Club hopes to give people an opportunity to make new friends, begin to build alternative social networks and offer recovery activities that provide a sense of acceptance and belonging as well as an opportunity to practice new social skills.
 Part of the rehabilitation process is to help people not only to overcome their addiction but also to help and support them as they move back into society.

 The Social Club will also run workshops on basic life skills such as budgeting, food and nutrition, education, training and employment, building and maintaining healthy relationships.